webqit/webqit-community.docs/oohtml/README.md

 </div>
 ```

-> As seen, with Subscript, we sometimes won't need as much as a custom element to bring life to some spot in the UI.
+> We find that with Subscript, we sometimes don't need as much as a custom element to bring life to some areas in the UI.

 *Details are in the [Subscript](subscript) documentation.
 Learn more about the event-based runtime, deep observability, bindings, the API, error handling, and the polyfill support.*